 Ecological transition master plan steering committee: driving action

 One of the SDTE's concerns is to ensure that training courses take greater account of the challenges of the ecological transition.
-Given the diversity and multitude of disciplines involved, supporting the greening of teaching and training units represents a real challenge, often requiring specific approaches.
-In addition, questions have been raised concerning the training of teachers and teacher-researchers, who are already stretched to the limit by their multiple responsibilities: how can we create the right conditions for the training of trainers?
+In view of the diversity and multitude of disciplines involved, supporting the greening of teaching units and training courses represents a real challenge, often requiring specific approaches.
+In addition, questions have been raised concerning the training of teachers and Professors, who are already under heavy pressure from their multiple responsibilities: how can we create conditions conducive to the training of trainers?

 The SDTE steering committee is a key point in the UM's ecological transition process.
 By promoting dialogue and monitoring the actions undertaken, it enables us to take stock of progress and prepare for future initiatives.
 Through its role as a platform for exchange, it is essential for identifying solutions and perpetuating the University's efforts in the field of sustainable development.